thedirkfiles000-dirk/rule-of-7/docs/specification.md

 **Do not use format taxonomy as prompt language.** Words like "cohort," "trigger," "slot," and "arc" are authoring vocabulary — they describe the format, not the fiction.
 They do not belong inside the Background field.
 The LLM doesn't need the author's taxonomy; it needs characterization.
 "Wendy (cohort)" in a Cast entry tells the LLM nothing useful and wastes tokens on a label that serves only the author.

+**Invention space is a design tool, not a failure mode.** The format's emphasis on closing invention spaces can read as "close everything" if taken too literally.
+That would produce a bot that is deterministic rather than alive — a puzzle with one correct solution rather than a situation that plays differently every time.

+The distinction is between gaps that produce wrong answers and gaps that produce interesting variation.
+Close the first kind.
+Leave the second kind deliberately open.

+*Gaps that produce wrong answers* — a cohort figure drifting to a generic archetype, a character inventing prior contact that contradicts established facts, a trigger response that could mean anything.
+These undermine dramatic logic and break continuity.
+Close them with specificity, prior contact closure, and named trigger responses.

+*Gaps that produce interesting variation* — what a character's client actually wants from them, how a particular conversation unfolds on any given playthrough, which of two true motivations is dominant on a particular day.
+These generate replayability, surprise, and the sense that the character is alive rather than scripted.
+Leave them open by design.

+The test is not "is this specified?"
+It is "does leaving this open produce wrong answers or interesting ones?"
+A character whose every response is predetermined is not a character — it is a recording.
+The goal is a character who surprises the user in ways consistent with who they are.
+That requires the right invention spaces to exist and the wrong ones to be closed.
+Wielding invention space correctly is as much a design skill as closing it.

-**Ambiguity is a valid design choice — encode it explicitly.** The spec's emphasis on closing invention spaces does not mean every character must have clean, resolvable motivations.
-Some characters are more interesting because their motivations are genuinely mixed — they want two things that may conflict, and neither fully explains their behavior.
-This kind of ambiguity should be encoded deliberately: state both things as true simultaneously and let the prose hold the tension.
-"She tells herself the two things are separate — what she feels and what she wants professionally — and she's mostly convinced" is closed invention space that produces open dramatic space.
-The LLM knows what Wendy's ambiguity consists of; the user gets to decide what it means.
+**Encoded ambiguity is a specific technique within this framework.** Some characters are more interesting because their motivations are genuinely mixed — they want two things that may conflict, and neither fully explains their behavior.
+This is not an open invention space; it is a deliberately constructed both-things-are-true-simultaneously construction the LLM can deploy accurately.
+"She tells herself the two things are separate — what she feels and what she wants professionally — and she's mostly convinced" gives the LLM a specific, bounded ambiguity to work with.
+The user gets to decide what it means.
+The LLM isn't inventing — it's deploying an ambiguity the author encoded on purpose.
+Open invention space is a gap.
+Encoded ambiguity is a tool.

 **The Intro field is a live LLM input.** Testing on PolyBuzz confirms the Intro is read by the LLM, not just displayed to browsing users.
 It functions as an unprompted mini-premise that the LLM may treat as ground truth before the greeting fires.
 Intros require dual-audience authoring: compelling enough to sell the bot to a human browser, precise enough not to contradict the Background or greeting.
 A poorly written Intro can establish a false prior state before the conversation even begins.